jordan-patterson/gtts/README.md

 # gtts
-Gtts client library for converting text to speech.
+Gtts client library for converting text to speech by using the Google Translate API.

 ### Installation
 ``` bash